maswiebe/maswiebe.github.io/assets/cook_replication.md

 To summarize, the main time series result in Cook (2014) is not robust to using an alternative patent variable, and the panel data results are questionable.
 Nonetheless, the conclusions remain plausible, because they have a high prior probability.
 Lynchings, race riots, and segregation laws were a severe problem, and it would be astonishing if they didn't have pervasive effects on the lives of Black people.

 But with the data available, it's unrealistic to think we can statistically detect causal effects.
 Credible causal inference would require more complete data as well as an identification strategy more convincing than a panel regression.
-Descriptive analysis is the most that this dataset can support, and is a valuable contribution in itself.
+Descriptive analysis is the most that this dataset can support, and is a valuable contribution in itself, along with the rich qualitative evidence that Cook provides.
 Cook deserves credit for pursuing this important research question and putting in years of effort to collect the patent data.
 Hopefully her example can inspire [more researchers](https://www.brookings.edu/research/the-black-innovators-who-elevated-the-united-states-reassessing-the-golden-age-of-invention/) to build upon this work and bring attention to the consequences of America's racist history.

 ---------
 In terms of computational reproducibility, Cook's code has several errors: